kraghuprasad/fp-convert/README.md

 - It takes a lot of efforts to focus on certain sections of the specifications document while modifying it.
 The specifications are mostly inter-related, and changing one section may have its own side effects on other sections of the document, which may be tens of pages away from the current one.
 Then it becomes a repetitive jumping between various pages, sections, tables, and images while modifying a document.
 - Navigating through a large document, spreadsheet or presentation itself makes the whole process quite tedious.
 For example while looking at a particular response obtained from an API call, one may want to know the relevance of certain data point which is part of the response.
 Those details might have been stored somewhere in the functional specifications section in the same document.
 Linking those sections, and then maintaining them properly throughout the project execution and maintenance period may not be simple.
 Due to large spread of the content, people may find it difficult to separate and focus only on the affected sections (this is easily handled in mindmaps, by the way) of the document.
 - While writing the content of the document, using different versions of the same tool on different machines may result in changes in the document-styles.
 Such changes are visible mostly in the fonts and font-styles.
 This creates an unwanted distraction or jarring effect on the reader who wants to focus on the content rather than on its presentation.
 - If multiple people are formatting a document over a long period of time, their styles of writing as well as formatting starts changing.
-In large documents which have passed through multiple hands over the years, you may find that some section of the document being formatted in fixed sized fonts, while the similar content being formatted with variable sized fonts.
-The fonts and formatting, if assists in better readability and understanding of the content of the document, then it good.
+In large documents which have passed through multiple hands over the years, you may find that some section of the document being formatted in fixed sized fonts, while the similar content being formatted with variable sized fonts in other sections of the same document.
+The fonts and formatting are considered good if they are used to convery required information clearly to the reader of the document.
 Otherwise they just add only to the clutter.
-A badly formatted document becomes unreadable quickly, and people would lose interest in maintaining it, unless forced to do so.
-We all know that anything forced on to the people do not last long.
+A badly formatted document quickly becomes unreadable, and people would lose interest in maintaining it over a period of time.
+Unmaintained documentation is as good as no documentation.
-- Except PDF, HTML, or Markdown text, there exists no standard document formats which render properly on multiple viewers running on different operating systems.
+- Except PDF, HTML, or Markdown text, there exists no standard document formats which render properly on multiple document-viewers running on different operating systems.
 For example, documents or presentations create using Microsoft tools on Windows OS do not render properly in tools provided by say, Libre Office on Linux OS, even if those file formats are stated to be supported by it.
-This itself should be sufficient enough to discard such tools for managing the knowledge associated with a project.
-Forcing people to opt for a particular tool and OS to access common documents helps only to prop-up vendors of such tools and OS, not to the users who really need those documents.
+This itself should be sufficient enough to discard them as a knowledge management tool for any project.
+Forcing everyone to opt for a particular OS or program to access a particular document helps only to prop-up the bottomlines of respective companies which create those OS and documentation tools.
+It does not serve the users for whom those documents were created.

-To solve these problems, TeX/LaTeX is a good tool, which allows us to maintain the separation between content and style.
+To solve these problems we can opt for TeX/LaTeX as our preferred documentation tool.
+It is fully open source and it also allows us to maintain the separation between content and style of any document.
 It is possible to convert a TeX based document to corresponding PS or PDF file formats, which are known as portable file formats.
-They are guaranteed to render correctly everywhere.
-Now a days, a scaled down version with very limited formatting features are found in Markdown or XML based text editors too.
+They are guaranteed to render correctly everywhere and there exists many open as well as closed sourced tools to view them on any OS.
+Modern PDF documents support hyperlinks too which are essential for cross referencing within sections of a document.

 While writing the document, the author can decide to chose the right format to display a particular content.
 For example, the same content can be formatted in a tabular form (in spread-sheets), in paragraphs of text (in word docs), flowcharts (using Visio or LibreDraw) or in any other suitable form.
 This is the prerogative of the producer (author) to decide how certain content should be rendered to convey the required information to the consumer (reader) of the document.
 This requires good understanding on the producer's part on what to show in which format.
 We find that the lack of such understanding, along with misuse of existing text or data formatting tools have actually blurred the line of distinction between content and its presentation.
 We regularly find badly formatted documents where even the section-headers are not suitably defined.
 Many consider that the headers of a section means just few phrases formatted in bold-text.
 This kind of formatting makes it impossible to auto-generate the table of contents of a large document along with its section-headers and page numbers.
 If we define the structure of the documents correctly, then existing text processing tools like TeX/LaTeX, Microsoft Word, Libreoffice Writer; or cloud based text editors like Google Docs, O365 Word etc. would be able to auto-generate the table of contents of our documents for us whose sections could be accurately hyperlinked to their respective page numbers.